pads/benpaddock.net/posts/on-perfectionism.md

 description: On Perfectionism
 date: 2021-02-16T09:03:35.147Z
 ---
 Perfectionism is the unrelenting pursuit of reaching the highest possible standards and then still left wanting more.
-It is a heavy burden that achieves nothing.
+It is a heavy burden put upon one's self.

 It ruins relationships because it's not enough for you to be perfect - you start paying attention to the flaws in others and wish them gone.
-It's not their flaws that will dissapear...
+You soon find out that it's not their flaws that will dissapear...

 Being lazy becomes a problem, an uncomfortable feeling grows that you should be *doing something productive* (thanks, Capitalism).